 Previously, he co-founded and served as CFOO of Vator.tv, a next-generation business social media company, leveraging community-generated content to create data services and news.
+He also co-founded and served on board’s compensation committee of SIPX, Inc., a copyright technology company which was acquired by ProQuest in 2015.
 His experience also includes working as the first teaching fellow of Stanford Law School’s international LLM degree program in Law, Science and Technology, as an IP associate at Fenwick & West LLP, as a press associate at the European Parliament and as a law clerk at the European Commission’s Directorate General for Audiovisual Media, Information and Communication.

 Vogl holds both a Dr.iur.
 (JSD) and a Mag.iur.
 (JD) from Leopold-Franzens University of Innsbruck, Austria as well as a JSM from Stanford Law School.

 Dr.iur.
 (JSD), Leopold-Franzens University of Innsbruck, Austria, 2002